-Okay it’s taken me two years to figure out how to throw the best low waste, plant-based kids birthday ever but I think I’ve cracked it and since I love to share everything I find and know about living a planet-forward life, I’m sitting down to write this guide to the most eco children’s party you can imagine.
+Okay, it’s taken me a few goes to figure out how to throw the best low-waste, vegan kids’ birthday ever but I think I’ve cracked it.
 Other than the fact that the guests loved it and my little one was over-the-moon happy, I am most proud of the fact that we generated less than a small garbage can (20L) worth of landfill waste for both parties we hosted.
 Everything else was eaten/reused/upcycled/recycled and composted.

 I live in Hong Kong (proud 香港人 here) and all my recommendations of businesses and services will be local ones but all my green party planning principles apply to parents all over the world, so I encourage you to support small businesses (especially mom-owned) that offer similar solutions in your city/town.

-I believe that the best way to inspire to others to action (other than starting a green media company 🤪) is by showing them how awesome an environmentally-focused life is.
+I believe that the best way to inspire others to action is by showing them how awesome an environmentally-focused life is.
 In the case of entertaining, I’m going to call this party-activism.
-If you tell the average person it’s entirely possible to host a little kids get-together sans plastic and sans meat/dairy and still have a colourful, delicious time, most people will struggle to believe you and politely smile while mentally classifying you as ‘that hippie mom’.
-However, if you invite them and SHOW them how it’s done, you can have impact.
+If you tell the average person it’s entirely possible to host a little kids’ get-together without plastic or meat and dairy and still have a colourful, delicious time, most people will struggle to believe you and politely smile while mentally classifying you as ‘that hippie mom’.
+However, if you can show them how it’s done, you can have an impact.
 Which is what I did.
 Show don’t tell, right?

 How to do fun decorations without wasting fossil fuels

-Instead, choose reusable, plastic-free and upcycled alternatives.
-The party had a jungle/animal theme since my little one loves wildlife and forests and nature, so it was a lot of leaves, animals, trees, oranges, greens and browns, but obviously for your own party, go with colours and concepts of your choice.
-We had animal and cloth leaf bunting, leaf tablecloths and table runners, fun animal cloth napkins, orange paper balls which we hung on the ceiling and and reusable leaf cut outs that we put all over the walls and the floor for a real jungly feel (all from Eco Parties, Louise makes the tablecloths and bunting herself from waste fabric).
+Instead, choose reusable, plastic-free, and upcycled alternatives.
+The party had a jungle/animal theme since my little one loves wildlife and forests and nature, so it was a lot of leaves, animals, trees, oranges, greens, and browns, but obviously for your own party, go with colours and concepts of your choice.
+We had animal and cloth leaf bunting, leaf tablecloths and table runners, fun animal cloth napkins, orange paper balls which we hung on the ceiling and reusable leaf cutouts that we put all over the walls and the floor for a real jungly feel (all from Eco Parties, Louise makes the tablecloths and bunting herself from waste fabric).
 We also had a homemade giant 3-D ‘2’ made by my loving husband from waste cardboard and crepe paper (see photo).